-- working through relationship or family issues
+- working through relationship and family issues

 - managing psychological conditions

-- coping with distressing situations or crises.
+- coping with distressing situations or crises

-The counselling team are qualified and experienced professionals with the central goal of helping you to increase your sense of wellbeing, and they appreciate the different needs of students coming from other cultures and backgrounds.
+The wellness team are qualified and experienced professionals with the central goal of helping you to increase your sense of wellbeing, and they appreciate the different needs of students coming from other cultures and backgrounds.

 Normally, your initial appointment will be a 15 minute face-to-face or telephone session; also known as a drop-in.

 This is not a counselling session, but gives you the opportunity to see a wellness educator relatively quickly and they can: